 She had the opportunity to play for Liberty University's NCAA DI Lacrosse program from 2012-2016.
 Kallie played attack her freshman year, earning VaSID All-State Rookie of the Year and Big South Freshman of the Week.
 She transitioned to midfield for the remainder of her collegiate career where she garnered a spot on the Big South Conference All-Tournament Team, Big South Conference Second Team and Big South Conference Pre-Season Team.
 In addition, she led her team as Captain her senior year and currently still holds the record for the Liberty Women's Lacrosse program in career starts (74).

 Kallie served as the Women's Director for FCA Lacrosse in Baltimore, Maryland from 2016-2018 before overseeing FCA Lacrosse in the Midwest from 2018-2021.
 During that time, she took over the Blue Valley Titan's Girls Lacrosse program as Head Coach from 2018-2021 where she coached two US Lacrosse All-Americans, one US Lacrosse All-Academic player and 10 KCMGLA All-Metro players.
 She coached the JV team to a Championship in 2019 and the Varsity team to a KCMGLA Championship in 2021.

 Madeline Gilstrap competed for Rockhurst University's NCAA DII Women's Lacrosse program from 2013-2017.
 As an attacker, Madeline garnered a spot on the Rocky Mountain Athletic Conference Second Team All-RMAC in 2017, was named the IWLCA Scholar Athlete of the Year for NCAA DII in 2017, earned Rocky Mountain Athletic Conference Academic Player of the Year in 2017 as well as earning CoSIDA Academic All-American Honors from 2015-2017.
 In addition, Madeline ranked in the Top 50 Points scored for NCAA DII in 2017 and is still the all-time leader in assists and points for Rockhurst Women's Lacrosse.

 After graduating, Madeline was the Rockhurst University Women's Lacrosse Assistant Coach from 2017-2019.
-She transitioned to high school the following year, helping the Notre Dame de Sion Girl's Lacrosse team as an Assistant Coach.
+She transitioned to high school the following year, helping the Notre Dame de Sion Girl's Lacrosse program as an Assistant Coach.
 Currently, Madeline is the Head Coach for the Girl's Lacrosse program at Pembroke Hill.

 Kristina Coppinger started playing lacrosse in 5th grade for the Brookside Badgers after her aunt, Mary Orndoff, gifted her an old women’s lacrosse stick.
 Coppinger played the following 3 years for the Prairie Village Outlaws.
 St. Teresa’s Academy was the place she called home for the next four years as she balanced Tennis, Basketball, Cross Country and Lacrosse in addition to classes, work and extracurriculars.
 Coppinger played on multiple club teams over her years in order to get seen by college coaches; The Kansas City Blue Lions, The Lakers, Brave, Brine Minnesota, MO22, VA Metro, Midwestern Force and FCA to name a few.